How to Cure IBS Permanently in 5 Steps

 • Sugar/sugar alcohols

 The low-FODMAP diet is meant to be an elimination diet, not necessarily a long-term diet.
-If IBS symptoms subside while on this diet, you can slowly reintroduce foods, determine which foods you can tolerate and how much you can handle.
+If IBS symptoms subside while on this diet, you can slowly reintroduce foods, and determine which foods you can tolerate and how much you can handle.

 The low-FODMAP diet is not recommended while treating SIBO with antibiotics.
 Antibiotics are more effective when you eat FODMAPs.